Queenborough School and Maintained Nursery

 What additional support does the setting provide for children with additional needs or SEND?

 We pride ourselves in working closely with parents to ensure that all children’s needs are met regardless of their ability.
-We work closely with our AEN manager to ensure that all staff have up to date knowledge regarding specific additional needs and attend any relevant training
+We work closely with our SENCO to ensure that all staff have up to date knowledge regarding specific additional needs and attend any relevant training.
+We are pro-active in raising any concerns we may have about a child, and ensure that we work in partnership with parents to meet their child’s individual needs.

 How will the setting monitor my child's progress and how will I be involved in this?

 Staff at Queenborough Nursery monitor individual pupils by observing them closely whilst they are in the setting.
-They will liaise with parents and share these observations via Tapestry.
+They will liaise with parents and share these observations via the online learning journal, Tapestry.
 Parents are encouraged to respond to these observations as well as meet their child’s key person both formally and informally.
 Staff are always on hand to discuss individual children.
+Nursery staff report to parents three times a year using ‘My Unique Progress’ as well as inviting parents in to discuss their child’s progress.
+The school use the Data Milestones tracking tool from the Education People to track individual children's achievements.
+We liaise closely with the Swale Specialist Teaching Service to ensure that we are accessing relevant advice and support for individual children's needs.

 How do you ensure children with additional needs or SEND can be included in the same activities as other children, including trips?